wwsd/wwsd.github.io/_posts/2015-12-13-RaspberryPi-Docker-Cluster-Consul-Swarm.md

 #### KeyMaster

-by now you should be able to key the master node with your ssh keys, ( you can do this manually with ssh-copy-id ) the password will be ‘hypriot’
+by now you should be able to key the master node with your ssh keys, the password will be ‘hypriot’.
+You could do this manually with ssh-copy-id or use `key` recipe like so:

 ```
 make key